Calculate your equated monthly installment for home loans, car loans, and personal loans. See the full amortization schedule and interest breakdown.

 When taking a loan, you typically choose between a fixed rate and a floating rate.
 A fixed rate stays the same for the entire tenure, giving you certainty about your EMI.
 A floating rate is linked to an external benchmark (like the RBI repo rate in India, or SOFR in the US) and changes periodically as the benchmark moves.

 Historically, floating rates tend to be lower than fixed rates at the time of loan origination because the lender is transferring interest rate risk to the borrower.
-Over long tenures of 15 to 30 years, floating rates typically average out to be lower than the fixed rate that was available at origination.
-However, there can be periods where floating rates spike above the original fixed rate, creating temporary payment stress.
+Over long tenures of 15 to 30 years, floating rates typically average out to be lower than the fixed rate that was available at origination., there can be periods where floating rates spike above the original fixed rate, creating temporary payment stress.

 In India, the RBI introduced the External Benchmark Lending Rate (EBLR) system in October 2019, requiring banks to link floating rates directly to an external benchmark like the repo rate.
 This made rate transmission more transparent and faster than the older MCLR system.
 If you are on a floating rate, any change in the repo rate now reflects in your loan rate within one to three months.